 Performance anxiety tips

 Do you feel a lot of tension?
 Do you sleep badly at night?
 Do you experience an increased heart beat during exams or at the thought of writing a thesis?
 These signals often indicate that you suffer from fear of failure, uncertainty, perfectionism and/or thesis stress.
 Fear of failure is the fear of not achieving a certain goal.
 This is not something that only exists in your head, you experience physical symptoms as well; your body releases adrenaline (a stress hormone), because your body experiences the situation as threatening.
-This is of course very useful in case of a real threat or acute danger, but not when you have to write your thesis!
+This is of course very useful in case of a real threat or acute danger, but not when you have to write your thesis/ graduation assignment!